2025

 2

-Our 2025 focus supports projects and pathways through grant strategy, implementation, reporting, and developing useful work-based learning (WBL).
+Our 2025 focus supported projects and pathways through grant strategy, implementation, reporting, and developing useful work-based learning (WBL).
 Inflation and the need for livable wage jobs create chaos.
-We co-create fast-track materials for learners and companies to build value-added skills, develop strong workplace relationships, and collaborate for success.
+We co-created fast-track materials for learners and companies to build value-added skills, developed strong workplace relationships, and collaborated for success.

 Supporting Funding

-We support strategies for resourcing and securing funding in today’s climate, write for funding, and assist or mentor implementation.
-In education, this may be to expand CTE pathways, support apprenticeships, or collaborate with school districts and higher ed.
-We work behind the scenes to move forward with the many challenges in the current funding and compliance environment.
+We supported strategies for resourcing and securing funding in today’s climate, wrote for funding, and assisted or mentored implementation.
+In education, we expanded CTE pathways, supported apprenticeships, or collaborated with school districts and higher ed.
+We worked behind the scenes to move forward with the many challenges in the funding and compliance environment.

-In some cases, we are pre-award and in others, post-award contributors.
-Kelly offers significant experience in all things people through reporting, whether as a mentor or lead.
+In some cases, we were pre-award and in others, post-award contributors.
+Kelly offered significant experience in all things people through reporting, whether as a mentor or lead.

-2025 grant strategy primarily targets secondary CTE, all levels of Agriculture, and Upskill/Reskill opportunities.
+2025 grant strategy primarily targeted secondary CTE, all levels of Agriculture, and Upskill/Reskill opportunities.

 2 Degree Shift Work-Based Learning (WBL) reverse engineers the priorities of employers or organizations’ desired skill sets, capacities, and capabilities.
 Our goal in working with edge learners is to support their engagement with industry and community.
 WBL research and data highlight job shadowing, internships, and apprenticeships as valuable learning avenues; however, these work experiences are often logistically challenging.
 Thinking about ways to simulate WBL, addressing where learning occurs in organizations, and examining learner needs and industry expectations is critical.
 We focus on preparing and supporting learner confidence to engage and prepare to collaborate.
 We seek to encourage and support capacity that leads to success in speaking up and sharing ideas, contributing to solving problems, leading product or project initiatives, and earning a place at the table.
 Practice and participation solidify learning and accelerate careers.
 Our approach assumes there are learning or logistical challenges supports learner desire for meaningful careers and thriving in livable wage jobs.